Informo/specs/content/information-distribution/source.md

 sub-source.
 The articles published by the source acting as one of its sub-sources **must** then be signed using the one of the source's public keys.
 {{% /notice %}}

+If set, client implemetations **must** use the value for the `description` and `website` keys of the `network.informo.subsource` event instead of the localised description and the website provided in the parent source's `network.informo.source` event.

 ### Example